Appointment booking

 Use booking handoff wording until treatment, calendar, deposit, cancellation, and customer-record behavior is proven.

-Do not give treatment advice, medical claims, deposit promises, or confirmed bookings without official proof.
+Do not give treatment advice, medical claims, deposit promises, or confirmed bookings without current docs and a tested workflow.

 High-value or regulated appointment